-You are most welcome to use and forward this health article, as long as it is entirely complete, to anyone, and in any way you wish...
+You are most welcome to use and forward this health article five, as long as it is entirely complete, to anyone, and in any way you wish...

-Lots of people have heard that I have been studying health for 30+ years, and that many of my insights are explained in my New ebook collections.
+Many people have heard that I have been studying Health for 30+ years,

 Some of the most common mistakes made when stretching are... improper warm-up, inadequate rest between workouts, overstretching, performing the wrong exercises, and exercising in the wrong order.

 Warming up is the process of raising your core body temperature.
-A proper warm-up is divided into three phases... general warm-up, stretching, sport-specific activity.
+A proper warm-up is divided into three phases - general warm-up, stretching, and sport-specific activity.

 The general warm-up should begin with joint-rotations, starting either from your toes and working your way up, or from your fingers and working your way down.
 This helps joint motion by lubricating the entire joint with synovial fluid, which allows your joints to function better.

 You should perform slow circular movements, both clockwise and counter-clockwise, until the joint seems to move smoothly.
-You should rotate the following... fingers and knuckles, wrists, elbows, shoulders, neck, trunk/waist, hips, legs, knees, ankles, toes.
+You should rotate the following - fingers and knuckles, wrists, elbows, shoulders, trunk/waist, hips, legs, knees, ankles, toes.

 Then do at least five minutes of aerobic activity, such as jogging.
 This raises your core body temperature and gets your blood flowing.
 Increased blood flow in the muscles improves muscle performance and flexibility and reduces the likelihood of injury.

-Immediately following your general warm-up, you should engage in some slow, relaxed, static stretching.
+Immediately following your general warm-up, you should do some slow, relaxed, static stretching.
 Start with your back, followed by your upper body and lower body, stretching your muscles in the following order... back, sides, neck, forearms and wrists, triceps, chest, buttocks, groin, thighs, calves, shins, hamstrings, instep.

-Then do some some light dynamic stretching... leg-raises, and arm-swings in all directions.
-You are "warming up" for a workout that is (usually) going to involve a lot of dynamic activity.
-It makes sense that you should perform some dynamic exercises to increase your dynamic flexibility.
+Then do some some light dynamic stretching... leg-raises, and arm swings in all directions.
+You are "warming up" for a workout that is likely to involve a lot of dynamic activity.
+It makes sense to perform some dynamic exercises to increase your dynamic flexibility.

 After you have completed your workout, the best way to reduce muscle fatigue and soreness is to perform a light warm-down.
 This warm-down is similar to the second half of your warm-up (but in the reverse order).

-Sport-specific activity, followed by stretching, can reduce cramping, tightening, and soreness in fatigued muscles and will make you feel better.
-If you are still sore the next day, a light warm-up or warm-down is a good way to reduce lingering muscle tightness and soreness even when not performed immediately after a workout.
+This type of cool down can reduce cramping, tightening, and soreness in fatigued muscles and will make you feel better.
+If you are still sore the next day, a light warm-up or warm-down is a good way to reduce it.

 Massaging a muscle, or group of muscles, immediately prior to performing stretching or strength exercises for those muscles, will increased blood flow, relax muscles, and remove metabolic waste.